fran0x/matchina/README.md

 ## Contributing

-Contributions from the community as welcomed!
+Contributions from the community are welcomed!
 Feel free to submit bug reports, feature requests, or even pull requests to enhance the matching engine.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

----

-Feel free to customize and expand upon this README based on your project's specific details and requirements.